Wearables and Well-being Programs: The Complete Guide

 They play a balancing act between fashion and function.
 The device located on your wrist is easy to access and fashionable, but less accurate.

-Wrist worn devices are not much value if you ride bicycles like I do.
-Riding 25 miles up and down a canyon is fabulous exercise, but with a wearable device on my wrist very little the activity gets recorded.
+Wrist worn devices are not much value if you ride bicycles.
+Riding 25 miles up and down a canyon is fabulous exercise, but with a wearable device very little the activity gets recorded.
 So the lack of precision and the need to wear it on your wrist means that the devices, at their best, give somewhat accurate information for physical movement and location.